 These are permanently installed in a spot in your backyard.

 Sunken fire pits – Dug into the ground.
-You have to be careful around them because the flames are exposed – there is no protection around it.
+You must be careful around them because the flames are exposed – there is no protection around them.

 Round, square, tabletop fire pits – Slightly elevated with bricks, stones, copper, etc.

 The main aspect that defines chimineas’ reliability is the material they are made of.

 Two pieces of clay combined at a seam and then processed via kiln drying makes clay chimineas which can also be used for baking.

 - Easily breakable, especially at the seams